mathieu-benoit/acm-workshop/content/whereami/deploy-network-policies.md

 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

 In this section, you will deploy granular and specific `NetworkPolicies` for the Whereami namespace.
 This will fix the policies violation you faced earlier.
-At the end you will catch another issue that you will resolve in the next section.

 Initialize variables:
 ```Bash